 Members can offer on-site advice and assistance on the application of guidance provided by the Financial Conduct Authority, both in this jurisdiction and abroad.
 For example, our Barristers have travelled within Europe and to the United States to train Individuals on Regulatory Requirements and ways to ensure adherence to the 2007 Money Laundering Regulations.

 Disclosure, LPP and RIPA

-Our junior barristers in particular are specialists in document reviews, advising on issues such as LPP and disclosure whether acting for or against an individual, corporate or prosecution body such as the SFO, FCA or HMRC.
+Our Junior Barristers in particular are specialists in Document Reviews, advising on issues such as LPP and Disclosure, whether acting for or against an Individual, Corporate or Prosecution Body such as the Serious Fraud Office (SFO), FCA or HMRC.
 Members of Chambers have lead LPP Review teams.

 Chambers also advises Financial Institutions and others on making protected and authorised Disclosures to Regulatory Bodies.